Visit Marrakesh: The Good, the Bad, and the Ugly

 Majorelle garden

-The last main stop in town should be the Majorelle garden, a two and half acre oasis in the middle of the desert.
-The park was named after a French Orientalist artist, who created it in the 1920’s.
-In the 80’s it was purchased by the fashion designers Yves Saint-Laurent and Pierre Bergé.
+The last main stop in town should be the Jardin Majorelle, a two and half acre oasis in the middle of the desert.
+The park was named after the French Orientalist artist Jacques Majorelle, who created it in the 1920’s.
+After his death, the garden fell into disrepair until it was purchased and lovingly restored by fashion designers Yves Saint-Laurent and Pierre Bergé in the 1980’s.
 Today you can find here the Islamic Art museum, the Berber museum and the Yves Saint Laurent museum.
-It’s the perfect break from the hectic Medina!
+It blends art, nature, and history into a serene escape from the city’s hustle.

 Majorelle Garden, Marrakesh, Morocco - Experiencing the Globe